 3ds Max allows you to move around its viewports by using either key/mouse combinations, which are highly preferable, or the viewport controls found in the lower-right corner of the 3ds Max UI.
-An example of navigation icons is shown for the Top viewport in Figure 1.8, though it's best to become familiar with the key/mouse combinations.
+An example of navigation icons is shown for the Top viewport in Figure 1.9, although it's best to become familiar with the key/mouse combinations.

-FIGURE 1.8 Viewport navigation controls are handy, but the key/mouse combinations are much faster to use for navigation in viewports.
+FIGURE 1.9 The viewport navigation controls are handy, but the key/mouse combinations are much faster to use for navigation in viewports.